-4. Exhibitors in this division must hold membership in either NAR or Tripoli organizations.

-5. The NAR Model Rocket Safety code applies to the construction and launching of all rockets displayed in this division.
+Exhibitors in this division must hold membership in either NAR or Tripoli organizations.
+The NAR Model Rocket Safety code applies to the construction and launching of all rockets displayed in this division.
 As such all exhibitors must comply with the NAR Model Rocket Safety Code that is in effect as of October 1st of the current year.
-However in the event that there is a modification in this code the SpaceTech Action Team may review and implement the modified code.
+However in the super that there is a medification in this code the SpaceTech Action Technology and the super that there is a medification in this code the SpaceTech Action Technology.